edSpring/interview-challenge/README.md

 ## Tasks

 >If you are not able to do one of these tasks, __that is ok__.
-Write down observations, thoughts and approaches you did make as comments.
+Write down observations, thoughts and approaches you did as comments.
 If you can't do one of the tasks move on to the next one.
 We are more interested in your process over whether or not you put in the _"right"_ answer.

 ### 1. Fixing tests